donekudison/python3-flask-app/README.md

 The docker run command will now be formatted as follows:

-docker run -d -p 5000:5000 python-docker
+`docker run -d -p 5000:5000 python3-flask-app`

-This time, we'll see the following output if we run it in detached mode and visit localhost at port 5000:
+This time, we'll see the following output if we run it in detached mode and visit localhost at port 5000:5000

-d
 We can use the following command to see which containers are currently running:

-docker ps
+`docker ps`
 The output is as follows:

 `CONTAINER ID   IMAGE           COMMAND                  CREATED         STATUS         PORTS                    NAMES`